aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-bottlerocket-eks/deploy-sample-app/index.en.md

 weight : 23
 ---

 With a working cluster and managed node group, we can deploy a sample application to make sure everything is running properly.
-For this example, we’ll use a simple nginx deployment defined in the [GitHub repository](https://github.com/aws-samples/containers-blog-maelstrom/tree/main/cis-bottlerocket-benchmark-eks) to deploy pods to the cluster.
+For this example, we’ll use a simple nginx deployment defined in the [GitHub repository](https://github.com/aws-samples/containers-blog-maelstrom/tree/main/cis-bottlerocket-benchmark-eks) to deploy pods to the cluster into the bottlerocket nodegroup using Kubernetes pod scheduling property [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector).
 We can then verify the pods are running, and the nginx webserver started correctly:

 ```bash
 cat > deploy-nginx.yaml <<EOF